ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 ```

 In this function, if an exception is raised when calling `In_channel.input_all`,
-the file is closed before the exception is re-raised.
+the file is closed before the exception is raised again.

 Alternatively, you can use the `In_channel.with_open_*` or
 `Out_channel.with_open_*` functions covered above, which will ensure that the